euphoriawolf/mediapipe-threejs-jewelery-try-on/README.md

 ## Work in Progress (WIP)

-The 3D model currently currently tracks Ring Finger, but 3D object rotations and scaling are WIP.
+- The 3D model currently currently tracks Ring Finger, but 3D object rotations and scaling are WIP.
+- GLTFLoader has a problem loading 3D objects from the public folder.
+We believe it is related to headers.
+It is currently WIP.

 ## Available Scripts